ArthurLeFloch/TowerDefenseV2/README.md

 Towers are placed directly on the grid (and enemies can't go through).
 Then, enemies find the shortest path to reach the end.

+## Installation
+In order to install necessary libraries such as pygame, please run the command 'pip install -r requirements.txt'

 ## Waves
 As the number of passed waves increase, the initial life of the enemies is increased.